vy3191/Sprint-Challenge-Node-Express/Review.md

 # Review Questions

 ## What is Node.js?
+Node.js is Javascript runtime environment out side of the browser(..on the server side).
 ## What is Express?

 ## Mention two parts of Express that you learned about this week.